TaraCarette/PA_Learning_Agent/README.md

 #### my_feature_models
 This is where the models created by the PA learning mechanism gets saved.
 Each run saves the feature detector it was training to be used by the next layer, the current forward model, and the future model, the forward model used to train the feature detector.

-#### graphs
-This is where all the generated graphs are stored.
-It mostly only contains graphs from the final used data runs, and not graphs from the pre-testing stages.